apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Swift-OpenAPI-Generator.md

 ## Features

-- Works with OpenAPI Specification versions 3.0 and 3.1.
+- Works with OpenAPI Specification versions 3.0 and 3.1 and has preliminary support for version 3.2.
 - Streaming request and response bodies enabling use cases such as JSON event streams, and large payloads without buffering.
 - Support for JSON, multipart, URL-encoded form, base64, plain text, and raw bytes, represented as value types with type-safe properties.
 - Client, server, and middleware abstractions, decoupling the generated code from the HTTP client library and web framework.